So, you’ve got your first taste of a protein shake and found the flavor left a lot to be desired!

 Another source to consider is weightlifting sites.
 Sometimes these sites provide recipes and other times you will find recipes in forums created by people just like you.

 There are sites specifically dedicated to protein that will provide you with recipes.
 These sites will usually have a mix of user recipes and recipes written by the creators of the sites.
 They should also have places you can comment in order to help other people know if the end results were good or bad.

 Recipe sites may also have options you can try, such as this Chocolate Banana Peanut Butter Protein Shake from allrecipes.com.
 Online magazines may even devote listicles to protein shake recipes, like this one of 23 recipes from eatthis.com.

 Feel free to substitute anything in a recipe if you are unsure about a flavor or you know you don’t like a particular fruit they are using.
 Creating a protein shake isn’t like baking a cake.
 You can make changes if it suits you without ruining what you are making.

 It is important to ensure that you do your own research as to how beneficial each ingredient will be for your fitness goals.
 Don’t assume that the calorie and fat information is right, as people make mistakes.

 Check out the ingredients on your own to make sure you are getting the most from your nutritional supplements.

 And don’t forget that protein shakes are just a small part of total body health.
-Be sure to check out our Pro Annual Plan to figure out how to stay motivate and focused on fitness all year long!
+Be sure to check out our PRO Plan to figure out how to stay motivated and focused on fitness all year long!